 That doesn’t mean you should ignore artificial intelligence altogether.
 It’s a growing trend that’s only going to become more prevalent in the next few years.
-AI can be used for more than powering chatbots, after all.
-It can also provide detailed customer insights and industry predictions as well as aide in email content.
+AI development can be used for more than powering chatbots, after all.
+It can also provide detailed customer insights and industry predictions as well as to aide in the email content.

 If chatbots become smarter as we mentioned before, then they too can be seen as more helpful than annoying.
 Given the rapid advancements technology continues to make, we could see the reputation of chatbots changing within a year or two if that.

 Another stat from Towards Data Science notes that customer service can be made better with artificial intelligence.
 A good chunk of consumers (38 percent) seem to think that way.
 Having a great company-customer relationship is always important.
 If automation and AI can aid you in that, then why not use it?